Towards Quantum Simulation of Rotating Nuclei using Quantum Variational Algorithms: Introduction

-This work investigates the application of the VQE algorithm to a series of CNS-inspired Hamiltonians of increasing complexity.
+This work investigates the application of the VQE algorithm to a series of CNS-inspired Hamiltonians with increasing complexity.
 We begin with a minimal model suitable for current quantum hardware and progressively introduce more realistic physical ingredients, including pairing interactions, angular momentum operators, and particle number constraints.
 At each stage, quantum results are benchmarked against exact diagonalization (ED) to assess the fidelity of energy estimates, expectation values (such as $\langle J_x \rangle$), and entanglement entropy.
-This progressive refinement serves two purposes: $\bullet$ it improves the physical realism of the models, $\bullet$ it enables a systematic evaluation of how VQE performs under increasing representational demands.
+This progressive refinement serves two purposes: (i) it improves the physical realism of the models, and (ii) it enables a systematic evaluation of how VQE performs under increasing representational demands.
 By exploring how well quantum variational simulations can replicate classical benchmarks across rotational frequencies and interaction strengths, we gain insight into both the strengths and limitations of current quantum strategies for nuclear structure modeling.